Guide

 Summary

-What does "employee referral program" mean?
+What does "Employee Referral Program" mean?

-How can one recruit new employees?
+How can you recruit new employees?

 There are various methods to recruit new employees: